Feeling out of breath? Coughing all the time?

 COPD progressively worsens and can have serious consequences.
 There’s no cure, but we have treatments that can help, including inhalers and medications.

 You'll need a breathing test called spirometry to find out how your lungs are functioning.

 COPD at UVA

-U.S. News & World Report has ranked UVA the No. 1 hospital in Virginia.
-We’ve also received the highest possible performance rating in nine conditions and procedures, including our COPD care.
+U.S. News & World Report has given UVA Health the highest possible performance rating in nine conditions and procedures, including our COPD care.
 We are one of the few medical centers in the region to offer a specialized clinic for the management of COPD.

 We were one of the first to treat advanced emphysema with endobronchial valves.
 These tiny implants — an alternative to lung volume reduction surgery (LVRS) — block inhaled air from flowing into the diseased sections of the lungs, and improve the overall function of the lungs.